sestys/katacoda-scenarios/k8s-with-ansible/step2.md

 First, install Ansible with the following command `apt install ansible`{{execute}}

-Verify installation using `ansible -version`{{execute}}, which should display a version if Ansible is properly installed.
+Verify installation using `ansible --version`{{execute}}, which should display a version if Ansible is properly installed.